jaympatel1893/CrackingTheCodingInterviewEdition6/README.md

 Trees and Graphs:

 Binary Search Tree which has Following methods:
 1. MakeTree
 2. GetHeight
-3. CheckIfTreeIsBalanced
+3. Check If Tree IsBalanced
+4. Smallest Possible BST if a Sorted array is Given

 4.3 List of Depths Using BFS